 Only 55 percent of young people in this age group are enrolled in school, the lowest of any of the twenty-five metro areas, and the rate of teen motherhood is twice that of Boston.

-Maricopa County’s Justice Services Planning and Information department studied the disconnected youth population for all of Maricopa County and found disproportionally higher rates of disconnection in African American (28%); American Indian (28%) and Hispanic (23%) populations.
+Maricopa County’s Justice Services Planning and Information department studied the disconnected or opportunity youth population for all of Maricopa County and found disproportionally higher rates of disconnection in African American (28%); American Indian (28%) and Hispanic (23%) populations.